Configuring FMD Server

 This is the recommended way to use FMD Server.

-If you want to manually provide the web/ directory (for example, for custom styling),
+If you want to manually provide the web static files (for example, for custom styling),

 you can provide a custom path with the --web-dir option.